yamcs/yamcs-studio/README.md

 - Import the Yamcs Studio maven projects into the workspace by right clicking in the navigator and choosing `Import > Maven > Existing Maven Projects`.
 Follow the on-screen instructions.

-- Open the `*.platform` file found in the project `org.yamcs.studio.platform`.
+- Open the `platform.target` file found in repository root.
 Click the upper right link `Set as target platform`.
 This operation may take a while, as it will attempt to resolve and download third-party dependencies.

 - All error signs should now be resolved.
 If not, try right-clicking the yamcs-studio project and choose `Maven > Update Project Configuration`.